 What is a Small or Tiny Home

 Frequently, the distinction is made between a small home (400 to 1,000 sq. ft.) such as a “Park Model”, “Manufactured”, or “Modular Home” which are permanent residences, and tiny houses which are less than 400 sq. ft., and are “Towable” to a temporary site.
 Unlike manufactured homes and trailers, tiny houses are built to last as long as traditional homes, use traditional building techniques and materials, and are aesthetically similar to larger homes.
+Some examples of small home structures are shown below.

 Building Value in Small Spaces

-Applying science and engineering to living spaces of 800 sq. ft. or less, EGBB designs and manufactures modular system-built sustainable homes with structural defense and comfort features built in.
-Home space is considered in terms of cubed space within a three dimensional construct, sub-floor and “Outside the Wall” areas offering features that enhance the comfort and serviceability factors of our homes.
+Applying science and engineering to living spaces of 800 sq. ft. or less, EGBB designs and manufactures modular system-built sustainable homes with structural defense and comfort features built-in.
+Home space is considered in terms of cubed space within a three-dimensional construct, sub-floor and “Outside the Wall” areas offering features that enhance the comfort and serviceability factors of our homes.
 Home value is, in part, determined by its usable space, condition, appearance and fixture upgrades.
 With small homes, the ability to live off-grid, locate on small land plots, or relocate for family or personal reasons are contributing factors.
 EGBB research and engineering resources are applied through our subsidiaries that deliver three types of small homes, each fitting a specific home owner and destination need.

-Luxor Park Models
+Grand Teton Park Models

-Modular factory built structural sections that can be “Drop On” or “Assemble On” site.
+Modular factory-built structural sections that can be “Drop On” or “Assemble On” site.
 Floor plans from 200 to 800 sq. ft., city services and off-grid options supported.
 Production techniques support mobile manufacturing to overcome logistics and shipping limitations.

 Blending features from recreational vehicles with log cabins and park model homes, floor plans of 180 to 350 sq. ft. with loft options are possible.
 Towable and off-grid features provide flexible destination choices.